Omani Empire: Alliance with Great Britain

 Sultan bin Ahmad assumed control of the government after the death of his nephew and strengthened the already powerful fleet by adding numerous gunships and sleek cargo vessels, he also needed a strong ally to help him regain control of Mombasa from the Mazrui clan, fight off the movement spreading from what is now Saudi Arabia and to keep the Qasimi tribes from the Persian city of Lengeh out of Oman.
 He found this able ally in Great Britain, which in the late 18th century was at war with France and knew that the French emperor, Napoleon Bonaparte, was planning to march through Persia and capture Muscat on his way to invade India.
 In 1798, Britain and Oman agreed on a Treaty of Commerce and Navigation.

 Sultan bin Ahmad pledged himself to British interests in India, and his territories became out of bounds to the French.
 He allowed the British East India Company to establish the first trading station in the Persian Gulf, and a British consul was posted to Muscat.
 As well as defeating Bonaparte, the British had another motive for the treaty with Oman: they wanted to put pressure on the sultan to end slavery, which had been declared illegal in England in 1772.
 At this time, the trade from Africa to Oman was still buoyant, and Zanzibar's position as an important trade centre was bolstered further when the supply of ivory from Mozambique to India collapsed because of excessive Portuguese export duties.
 The traders simply shipped their ivory through Zanzibar instead.
-Omani warships were in constant skirmishes up and down the gulf, which kept Sultan preoccupied.
+Omani warships were in constant skirmishes up and down the gulf, which kept the Sultan preoccupied.
 It was in the course of one of his sorties during an incursion abroad a ship in the Persian Gulf in 1804 that Sayyid Sultan was shot in the head by a stray bullet.
 He was buried in Lengeh.